-The following table presents the total compensation for each person who served as a non-employee member of our board of directors and received compensation for such service during fiscal year 2021.
-Other than as set forth in the table below, we did not pay any compensation, make any additional equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in fiscal year 2021.
+The following table presents the total compensation for each person who served as a non-employee member of our board of directors and received compensation for such service during fiscal year 2022.
 Directors who also serve as employees received no additional compensation for their service as directors.
-During fiscal year 2021, Mr. Noyes, our Chief Executive Officer, was a member of our board of directors, as well as an employee, and received no additional compensation for his services as a director.
-In addition, Dr. Dake served as our President and a member of our board of directors until April 2021, and received no additional compensation for his services as a director.
-See the section of this proxy statement titled "Summary Compensation Table" for more information about executive officer compensation in fiscal year 2021.
+During fiscal year 2022, Mr. Noyes, our Chief Executive Officer, was a member of our board of directors, as well as an employee, and received no additional compensation for his services as a director.
+See the section of this proxy statement titled "Summary Compensation Table" for more information about executive officer compensation in fiscal year 2022.

-2021 Director Compensation Table
+2022 Director Compensation Table

-FEES EARNED OR OPTION
+FEES EARNED OR PAID IN OPTION AWARDS

-NAME PAID IN CASH (\$) AWARDS (\$)(1)(5) TOTAL (\$)
+NAME CASH (\$) (\$)(1)(2) TOTAL (\$)

-Allison Dorval (2) 25,000 224,686 249,686
+Allison Dorval 50,000 101,750 151,750

-David Grayzel, M.D. -(3) 237,537 237,537
+David Grayzel, M.D. -(3) 152,164 152,164

-Mark Iwicki 60,000 517,803 577,803
+Mark Iwicki 82,500 101,750 184,250

-Maha Katabi, Ph.D. -(3) 241,092 241,092
+Maha Katabi, Ph.D. -(3) 151,634 151,634

-Jonathan Leff, M.D.
-(4) - - -

 Joshua Resnick, M.D.
-19,500 213,166 232,666
+39,000 101,750 140,750

+Donald J. Santel (4) - - -

-(1) The amounts reported represent the aggregate grant date fair value of the stock options awarded to our non-employee directors during fiscal year 2021, calculated in accordance with FASB ASC Topic 718.
+- (1) The amounts reported represent the aggregate grant date fair value of the stock options awarded to our non-employee directors during fiscal year 2022, calculated in accordance with FASB ASC Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 8(c) of our consolidated financial statements included in our 2021 Annual Report.
-The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our directors upon the exercise of the stock options or any sale of the underlying shares of common stock.
+The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in Note 8(c) of our consolidated financial statements included in our 2022 Annual Report.
+The amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our directors upon the exercise of the stock options or any sale of the underlying shares of common stock. - (2) As of December 31, 2022, each of our non-employee directors held the following number of outstanding options to acquire our common stock.